Reverse Polish Notation (RPN)

 A form of calculation

 One of the gold standard calculators used in the field of banking is the HP 12C calculator.
-This calculator uses reverse polish notation and is lauded for its efficiency and intuitiveness.
+This calculator uses reverse polish notation and is widely lauded for its efficiency and intuitiveness.

-Assume a user is calculating the future value of $1,000 deposited today over the course of five years.
+Assume a user is calculating the future value of $1,000 deposited today over the course of the next five years.
 In the first year, it will only earn 2%, but in years two and three, it will earn 5% each year, before reverting back to 2% for the last two years.